mbeddr/mps-platform-docs/src/doc/docs/mps_internal/open_api.md

 !!! question "How to shut down MPS programmatically?"

-    In normal conditions one can use `#!java ApplicationManager.getApplication().exit()`.
+    In normal conditions, one can use `#!java ApplicationManager.getApplication().exit()`.
 If this doesn't work, an exception can be thrown on purpose.

 !!! question "How can you react to opening and closing of projects?"